Discover Québec’s boreal forest in all its biodiversity

 Did you know?

-Road signs for moose crossings are posted in places where there’s a higher than average risk of hitting a moose.
-If you see one, drive accordingly and slow down.
+Road signs for moose crossings are posted in places where there’s a high risk of hitting a moose.
+If you see one, slow down.